panoply/syncify/readme.md

 # Setup

 After installing you will need to configure a connection to your shopify store.
-In your `package.json` file you can define configuration within via a `syncify` property.
 Syncify requires you provide either an admin API access token (recommended) or API Key and secret as credentials.

+> You can define configuration within your projects `package.json` file or use a `syncify.config.js` file.

 <details>
 <summary>